k-ranasinghe/Stock-Crypto-Forcasting-Application/README.md

     npm run dev
     ```

-If the above steps were followed correctly the application will open in your default browser on `http://localhost:3000`.
+If above steps were followed correctly the application will open in your default browser on `http://localhost:3000`

 ## Machine Learning Models